How do I register and pay for Workforce Education Courses?

 Yes, most work-related training is measured in Continuing Education Units (CEUs).
 Nationally recognized, one CEU represents 10 class hours of participation.
 A CEU certificate will be given to students who successfully meet the course completion requirements.

-Workforce & Continuing Education has established an “Articulation Agreement” in order to convert CEUs to semester credit hours for certain courses taught by SAC’s credentialed instructors under the specific conditions of the agreement.
+Workforce Education has established an “Articulation Agreement” in order to convert CEUs to semester credit hours for certain courses taught by SAC’s credentialed instructors under the specific conditions of the agreement.
 Completion of the Articulation Agreement enables the student to apply hours earned toward a credit certificate or degree.
 Transference does not impact the student’s grade point average.

 ~ Back to Top